-The Gang of Eight Gets Buzzed and There’s War
+Our Gang of Eight Gets Buzzed and There’s War

 But they overwhelmed us.
 The more we plucked the more we found.

 We lost that skirmish faster than a hare jumps a brier bush.

 Horticultural oil works by smothering insects.
 It clogs their spiracles, or breathing holes.

-It’s the safest remedy we know.
-Today we use Bonide All Seasons Horticultural Spray for Organic Gardening, but there are other fine products on the market.
+We’ve used Bonide All Seasons Horticultural Spray for Organic Gardening, but there are other fine products on the market.

-We mix the oil with water according to directions and spray the entire plant, especially its interior and the undersides of leaves.
+We mix the oil with water according to directions and spray the entire plant, its interior and most especially the undersides of leaves.
 The plant is almost dripping when we are done.

 Bob, who is our camellia steward, sprays to a height he can reach, which is fine, because the tops of our old camellias don’t seem to be bothered by scale.

 Perhaps the breezes up there are too rough for young crawlers searching for permanent sipping territories.